Sufix 832 Advanced Ice Braid

 As a nylon mono it stretches, which softens light bites before they reach the rod.
 A cheap, clear tripolymer mono that does the basic job well for the price, though it stretches like any nylon.
 It scores 78 out of 100.

-For what I paid I filled three reels and the clear line did not spook fish in clean water, but I lost a couple of soft bites the stretch swallowed.
+For what we paid we filled three reels and the clear line did not spook fish in clean water, but we lost a couple of soft bites the stretch swallowed.

 Read our full KastKing Premium Monofilament (Ice Clear) review →